 The UK government says it takes two working days to process documents on its standard service (4-5 days in October due to high demand).
 It also offers a £75 (€85) same-day business service.

 You can find out more by using the UK’s document legalization service.

 Finding an apostille in the United States

-In the USA, apostilles and authentication certificates are provided by the US Department of State’s Office of Authentications.
+In the USA, apostilles and authentication certificates are available from the US Department of State’s Office of Authentications.

-Authentication services can be requested by mail, appointment (for urgent cases) or pick up and drop off at the Office of Authentications.
+Authentication services are possible by mail, appointment (for urgent cases) or pick up and drop off at the Office of Authentications.
 The postal service takes around 12 business days once the Office of Authentications has received your documents.

-In the US the prices are much lower than in the UK, with a fee of $8 (€7) for each document you submit.
+In the US the prices are much lower than in the UK, with a fee of $8 (€7) for each document.

 You can find out more on the Bureau of Consular Affairs website.